About

 As an embodiment, meditation and somatics facilitator, I have been teaching for 13 years, including most recently as a lead trauma-informed yoga teacher trainer for Yoga for HumanKIND.

-For the past five years, my work has focused on the notion of Rest, and exploring the intersections between burnout, systems, and embodiment practices.
+For the past 7 or 8 years, my work has focused on the notion of Rest, and exploring the intersections between burnout, systems, and community care.

 Testimonials